15 Top Sales Closing Techniques To Increase Close Rates

 1. The Assumptive Close

-Also known as the presumptive close, the assumptive close keeps you in control of the sales momentum by skipping past the whole question of whether the customer wants to buy.
+Also known as the presumptive close, the assumptive close keeps you in control of the sales momentum by skipping past whether the customer wants to buy.
 Because as soon as you complete your sales pitch, you move right into a question.
 For this reason, assumptive close is common in retail sales, B2C sales and velocity sales.

-It works by the salesperson assuming the prospect is ready to buy.
-But instead of simply saying ‘are you ready to buy?’, they would instead assume the sale by asking assumptive close questions like ‘would you like me to arrange for delivery on Monday?’
+It works by the salesperson assuming that the prospect is ready to buy.
+But instead of simply saying, ‘Are you ready to buy?’, they would assume the sale by asking assumptive close questions like ‘Would you like me to arrange for delivery on Monday?’

 Infographic on the 5 Assumptive Close Questions To Ask prospects to help keep you in control of the sales momentum.